Compare Rates and Save on Auto Insurance

 When purchasing insurance, it’s important to understand the difference between different types of policies.
 Policies that meet the state's minimum auto insurance requirements don’t include collision and comprehensive insurance.

-Comprehension insurance covers damages sustained from events like vandalism, fire or theft.
-Collision insurance helps pay for the cost of repairs if your car is damaged from hitting another or an object.
+Comprehension insurance covers damages sustained from events like theft, vandalism, fire, severe weather events, animal strikes and cracked windshields.
+Collision insurance helps pay for the cost of repairs if your car is damaged from hitting another or a stationary object like a tree or light pole.
+It also covers rollover accidents and pothole damage.

 Outside of being involved in an accident, there are several situations where full coverage car insurance is required, such as if you purchased your car using bank financing.
-Lending institutions also typically need you to have full coverage auto insurance if you’re leasing your vehicle.
-MoneyGeek highly recommends purchasing 100/300/100 full coverage insurance for the best financial protection.
+Leasing agreements also typically require full coverage policies for the entire term of the lease.
+MoneyGeek highly recommends purchasing 100/300/100 full coverage insurance for the best financial protection from at-fault accidents.

 Read More About Car Insurance